On Me: Floral Print Dress, (wearing small) similar here and here | Newbury Booties, also here | Wildwood Suede Belt, S/M

 I hope this is super helpful for your next family photo sesh!
 It can be tough to coordinate, but it’s so worth it to have the photos for a lifetime!

-BTW, 3 ways to wear tuxedo stripe jeans, and how to wear a sequin skirt.
+BTW, how to style straight leg jeans, and how to wear a sequin skirt.